School Year

 Which data component showed the most improvement?
 What new actions did your school take in this area?

-Kinder as a whole showed the most growth in Reading and Math New actions: We used ZONES and Fundations with fidelity Moving forward: We will continue with ZONES and will look to bring it to more of our staff members 5th grade Reading showed the biggest gain among FAST data, increasing from 69.3% to 75.4% (6.1%) New actions: A lot of pre-teaching and re-teaching of the students of different standards and strands, vocabulary, etc.
+• 1st grade ELA SR showed the most improvement (24)66 – (25)78.9 • This cohort (previous kinder students) showed the most growth in 2023/2024 in Reading and Math This year: First Grade showed the most growth in Reading and Math New actions: We used ZONES and Fundations with fidelity / continue to use small group instruction with fidelity Moving forward: We will continue with ZONES and will look to bring it to more of our staff members 5th grade Reading showed the biggest gain among FAST data, increasing from 69.3% to 75.4% (6.1%) New actions: A lot of pre-teaching and re-teaching of the students of different standards and strands, vocabulary, etc. Provide ongoing support in PLC meetings for SWD scaffolds and strategies.
+Maximize instructional time and support students with small group targeted instruction with reteaching, enrichment and ongoing grade level support with ELA benchmarks.
+Continue to analyze module assessments to highlight and target low performing benchmarks and use data to guide small group instruction.

 Which data component showed the lowest performance?
 Explain the contributing factor(s) to last year's low performance and discuss any trends.